-Domain: E32 Authority Document

-Range: E55 Type

-Subproperty of: E89 Propositional Object.
-P67 refers to (is referred to by): E1 CRM Entity

-Quantification: many to many (0,n:0,n)

-Scope note: Examples: This property documents a source E32 Authority Document for an instance of an E55 Type.

-the Art &amp; Architecture Thesaurus (E32) lists alcazars (E55)
+Domain: Range: Subproperty of: Quantification: E32 Authority Document E1 CRM Entity E89 Propositional Object.
+P67 refers to (is referred to by): E1 CRM Entity many to many (0,n:0,n) Scope note: Entity.
+Examples: This property documents a source E32 Authority Document for an instance of an E1 CRM r • the Art & Architecture Thesaurus (E32) lists alcazars (E55)

 P72 has language (is language of)

-Domain: E33 Linguistic Object Range:E56LanguageQuantification:many to many, necessary (0,n:0,n) Scope note: This property describes the E56 Language of an E33 Linguistic Object.
+Domain: Range: Quantification: E33 Linguistic Object E56 Language many to many, necessary (0,n:0,n) Scope note: This property describes the E56 Language of an E33 Linguistic Object.
 Examples: Linguistic Objects are composed in one or more human Languages.
-This property allows these languages to be documented. the American Declaration of Independence (E33) has language 18th Century English (E56) P73 has trans lation (is translation of) Domain: E33 Linguistic Object Range: Subproperty of: Quantification: E33 Linguistic Object E70 Thing.
-P130 shows features of (features are also found on): E70 Thing one to many $(0,n:0,1)$ Scope note: This property describes the source and target of instances of E33Linguistic Object involved in a translation.
-Examples: When a Linguistic Object is translated into a new language it becomes a new Linguistic Object, despite being conceptually similar to the source object. • "Les Baigneurs" (E33) has translation "The Bathers" (E33) P74 has current or former residence (is current or former residence of) Domain: E39 Actor Range: Quantification: E53 Place many to many (0,n:0,n) - Scope note: This property describes the current or former E53 Place of residence of an E39 Actor.
-Examples: The residence may be either the Place where the Actor resides, or a legally registered address of any kind. • Queen Elizabeth II (E39) has current or former residence Buckingham Palace (E53) P75 possesse s (is possessed by) Domain: E39 Actor
+This property allows these languages to be documented. the American Declaration of Independence (E33) has language 18th Century English (E56)

+P73 has translation (is translation of)

+Domain: Range: Subproperty of: Quantification: E33 Linguistic Object E33 Linguistic Object E70 Thing.
+P130 shows features of (features are also found on): E70 Thing one to many (0,n:0,1) Scope note: This property describes the source and target of instances of E33Linguistic Object involved in a translation.
+Farmelar When a Linguistic Object is translated into a new language it becomes a new Linguistic Object, despite being conceptually similar to the source object.
+Examples: • "Les Baigneurs" (E33) has translation "The Bathers" (E33)

+P74 has current or former residence (is current or former residence of)

+Domain: Range: Quantification: E39 Actor E53 Place many to many (0,n:0,n) Scope note: This property describes the current or former E53 Place of residence of an E39 Actor.
+Examples: The residence may be either the Place where the Actor resides, or a legally registered address of any kind. • Queen Elizabeth II (E39) has current or former residence Buckingham Palace (E53)

+P75 possesses (is possessed by)

+E39 Actor

+E30 Right

+many to many (0,n:0,n)

-Scope note: This property identifies former or current instances of E30 Rights held by an E39 Actor.
-Examples:
+This property identifies former or current instances of E30 Rights held by an E39 Actor.

-Michael Jackson (E21) possesses Intellectual property rights on the Beatles' back catalogue (E30)
+• Michael Jackson (E21) possesses Intellectual property rights on the Beatles' back

+catalogue (E30)